May 11: The 2020 Conference Call for Abstracts: NOW CLOSED (submittal links have been removed)

 Session Type Definitions

-Technical Presentation: A 20-minute oral presentation followed by a 5-minute Q&A. Limited to one or two speakers; one of those being the primary speaker.
-Technical presentations will be grouped into 55-minute sessions based on related content within the Technical Program Tracks.
+Technical Presentation: A 20-minute oral presentation followed by a 5-minute Q&A. The presentation is limited to one primary speaker.
+We suggest limiting the number of supporting speakers to one, if any.
+Technical presentations will be grouped into 60-minute or 90-minute sessions based on related content within the Technical Program Tracks.

 Poster: A research presentation that generally includes an Introduction and Background; Methods or Approach; Results; and the Conclusion and/or Discussion.